Auto Clicker

 Android Automation Platform

-Run any Android task on autopilot.
-Visual builder or Lua scripting; image, text, and color detection in one product.
+Automate any Android task with visual builder or Lua scripting.
+Image, text, color detection and 700+ APIs in one product.
 No root required.

 Android release link: current public package